Billionaire Profile

 Voucher Privatization

-Began his career during Slovakia's voucher privatization.
+Began his property career in Slovakia's voucher privatization

 1996